dieeasy/rgb-sdk/README.md

 After an update, run tests (`cargo test`) and manually test the software in order to stimulate function calls from updated libraries.
 If any problem arises, open an issue.

+## this is a test section

+lorem ipsum ...